 As part of our ongoing development process all staff will be monitored, assessed and provided with feedback on a regular and recorded basis.
 This is an important element in ensuring continued and progressively improving standards at all levels.

-All staff must report any action or omission that, in their opinion, may lead to a threat to the health and safety of guests, staff or visitors.
-In the first instance this report should be made to their line manger, however, all staff should be aware that, in exceptional circumstances, they may contact:
+All staff must report any action or omission that, in their opinion, may lead to a threat to the health and safety of guests, staff or visitors to their line manager.